zackiles/zackiles/SETUP.md

 - Each step includes terminal lines, prompt configuration, command text, and timing

 > [!TIP]
-> When using JSONC, you can add comments to document your configuration choices,
-> which is especially helpful for complex animations.
+> When using JSONC, add comments to document your configuration choices, which is especially helpful for complex animations.

-Save your configuration to a file with `.json` or `.jsonc` extension, then run the build command passing your file with the `--config` flag.
+Save your configuration to a file with a `.json` or `.jsonc` extension, then run the build command passing your file with the `--config` flag.